vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/06/017/07_paprAtha_xAM.md

 title = "07"

 +++
-Both Oldenberg (ZDMG 55.320 and Noten) and Geldner (fld. by Klein DGRV II.92- 93) strongly argue that paprā́tha belongs to √prath ‘spread’, not √prā ‘fill’, to which Gr assigns it.
+Both Oldenberg (ZDMG 55.320 and Noten) and Geldner (fld. by Klein DGRV II.92- 93) strongly argue that paprā́tha belongs to √prath ‘spread’, not √prā ‘fill’, to which Grassmann assigns it.
 I find their insistence puzzling.
 On their side, ví √prath is a fairly common lexeme, used often of the earth, whereas ví is rare to non-existent with √prā.

 But the actual verb form is wrong for all sorts of reasons.
 First, the indic. pf. of √prath is otherwise only middle, but this would be act.
 Second, the root √prath  never otherwise has vṛddhi forms, but the root syllable here is prāth.
 Then, if it is a 3rd sg. (so Geldner “Er breitete …”), it opens a cosmogonic sequence of 2nd sg. expressions, and such formulaic cosmogonies tend to be consistent in ps. and no. (though see 9cd below).
 Recognizing this last problem, Oldenberg suggests it’s a 2nd sg., standing for